Corey Deuel

-In 2013, he made a successful crossover to snooker by capturing the U.S. Amateur Snooker Championship title in Houston, Texas, and went on to represent the United States in the 2013 IBSF World Snooker Championship.
+In 2013, he made a successful crossover to snooker by capturing the United States Amateur Championship title in Houston, Texas, and went on to represent the United States in the 2013 IBSF World Snooker Championship.

 Early life

 At the age of 14, Deuel began playing pool at Drexeline Billiards in Drexel Hill, Pennsylvania, before taking to the road in his teen years.

 Snooker career

 In 2013, Deuel decided to cross over to snooker.
 He entered in the United States National Snooker Championship and went on to win the event.
 His victory meant he automatically qualified as the United States entrant for the 2013 IBSF World Snooker Championship where he was eliminated in the round-robin stage after finishing 5th in his group.

-In May 2014, Deuel entered into the World Snooker Q School qualification tournament in an attempt to win himself a 2-year tour card to play on the professional World Snooker Tour.
-He lost in the second round to the former world number 70 Daniel Wells in the first event and lost 4–2 to Martin Ball in the second event.
+Deuel entered the World Snooker 2014 Q School qualification tournament in an attempt to win himself a 2-year tour card to play on the professional World Snooker Tour.
+He lost in the second round to the former world number 70 Daniel Wells in the first event and lost 2–4 to Martin Ball in the second event.

-Deuel later competed in the 2015 Xuzhou Open in China, but was eliminated in the first round after losing 4–2 to the world number 81 Zhou Yuelong.
+Deuel later competed in the 2015 Xuzhou Open in China, but was eliminated in the first round after losing 2–4 to the world number 81 Zhou Yuelong.

-Deuel re-entered the World Snooker Q School qualification tournament in May 2015.
-Despite at one stage leading 3–1 and only needed one more frame to advance Deuel lost 4–3 Jamie Barrett in the second round of the first event.
+Deuel re-entered the 2015 Q School qualification tournament in May 2015.
+Despite at one stage leading 3–1 and only needed one more frame to advance Deuel, lost 3–4 to Jamie Barrett in the second round of the first event.

-He entered Q School in May 2018 in a bid to win himself place on the snooker professional tour and lost in the first round of the first event to Haydon Pinhey.
+He again entered Q School 2018 and lost in the first round of the first event to Haydon Pinhey.